Onto-Log/Tractatus-Markdowno-Obsidianicus/README.md

 If you have any suggestion in order to sort out tags or if you think I missed something, send me a message !
 I manually made the tags, so if you have a suggestion to automate the process, I take it !

-# Others :
-Here are some cool projects that link philosophy and "digital humanities" : https://ethics.spinoza.ca/ http://stereotropes.bocoup.com/
+# Here are some cool projects that link philosophy and "digital humanities" :
+Spinoza but better :
+https://ethics.spinoza.ca/

+TvTropes & Feminism :
+http://stereotropes.bocoup.com/

-Bruno Latour also did something alike, if you want to put it on Obsidian, good luck ! http://modesofexistence.org/
+Bruno Latour made a book that could totally be on Obsidian because of how the structure, so if you are determined and if you like his work... good luck ! http://modesofexistence.org/

 Philpapers Graph view Taxonomy :